hapijs/joi/API.md

 #### `string.min(limit, [encoding])`

 Specifies the minimum number string characters where:
-- `limit` - the minimum number of string characters required.
+- `limit` - the minimum number of string characters required or a reference.
 - `encoding` - if specified, the string length is calculated in bytes using the provided encoding.

 ```js
 const schema = Joi.string().min(2);
 ```

-It can also be a reference to another field.

 ```js
 const schema = Joi.object({